prabhamarkandan/prabhamarkandan.github.io/_posts/2025-08-09-how-to-spot-engineering-debt.md

 This complexity can make engineering debt feel like a giant, tangled knot.
 But here’s the good news: not all debt is the same.
 By understanding the different types of engineering debt, you can untangle that knot one strand at a time.

 Grouping these challenges into clear categories helps you decide where to focus first based on your unique context and what’s hurting your delivery the most.
-Think of it as shining a flashlight in the dark corners, so you know exactly which problem to tackle next—and avoid getting stuck chasing shadows.
+Think of it as shining a flashlight in the dark corners, so you know exactly which problem to tackle next-and avoid getting stuck chasing shadows.

 ---

+> ### Intentional Debt & ROI: Using Debt as a Strategic Tool
+>
+> Not all engineering debt is a sign of failure.
+Sometimes, teams choose to take on *intentional debt*-making trade-offs to deliver faster and capture business value early.
+This is a strategic decision, not a mistake.
+The key?
+A clear plan to repay the debt and a careful assessment of ROI: will the benefits today outweigh the costs of tomorrow?
+>
+> Understanding debt this way empowers leaders to balance speed and quality without fear, using engineering debt as a tool rather than a trap.

+---

 ## The Three Main Categories of Engineering Debt

+> This article builds on foundational work by thought leaders like Martin Fowler, who originally defined technical debt as the trade-offs teams make to accelerate delivery at the cost of future work.
+>
+> Here, we expand this lens beyond code to include process and organizational debt-critical factors that can silently throttle your AI rollouts if left unaddressed.

+> ### A Note on Terminology
+>
+> The term “technical debt” is often used as a catch-all for various engineering problems.
+This oversimplification can weaken your argument and confuse stakeholders.
+To communicate clearly and act effectively, it's helpful to distinguish between *technical*, *process*, and *organizational* debt-each with distinct causes and solutions.
+>
+> This approach aligns with advice from experts like Pat Kua, who stress the importance of precise language when tackling complex engineering challenges.

 Think of engineering debt like termites quietly gnawing at the wooden beams of a house.
 At first, the damage is invisible.
 But over time, those beams weaken, threatening the entire structure.